Four secrets to early recovery from a finger pulley injuryApr 12, 2021

 One of the most common injuries avid climbers will experience is a tear to an annular pulley along one of their fingers.
 This structure helps to keep tendons in place.
 When placing excessive weight loads onto fingers, such as while reaching into pockets on the wall, the risk is higher.
 A pulley tear is often associated with a popping sound, pain, and swelling around the finger.
 It takes some time to heal, but taking care of the injury can reduce the time to recover.
 I will be revealing to you four secrets that will help you get back out there faster with some basic exercises and useful tips.

-The first things to consider are apply ice and take time to rest it.
+The first things to consider are applying ice and taking time to rest it.
 Icing the finger for 15-20 minutes 2-3x/day aids in reducing swelling, making it easier to move.
 Rest by avoiding excessive stressful loads on the hand.
 Major strength activities are a bad idea at this point in time.
 Instead, use your time by going through a few exercises to keep the fingers mobile and stretched.

 Gentle stretches of the fingers are helpful.
 Take your fingers and gently push them back into extension.
 Hold for 20 seconds or more if able and try that 5 times.
 Go the opposite way by trying to make a fist.
 If your injured finger can’t make it all the way into a fist, give it a little pressure to stretch it.
 Again, this should be gentle, without drastically increasing pain levels.